Documents Eligible for Remote Online Notarization: What You Can (and Can’t) Notarize Online

 - Jan 8

-Remote Online Notarization—referred to here as RON (Remote Online Notarization Network)—has made notarizing documents faster and more accessible for many individuals and businesses.
-However, not every document is automatically eligible for online notarization, and acceptance can vary depending on legal requirements and receiving institutions.
+Remote Online Notarization (RON) has made notarizing documents faster and more accessible.
+However, not every document is automatically eligible for online notarization, and acceptance can vary depending on legal requirements and the receiving institution.

-In Florida, many commonly used documents can be notarized through RON when all legal standards are met.
-At Mobile Notaries of SWFL, we help clients across Southwest Florida understand which documents are eligible, which may have limitations, and how to avoid costly delays.
+At Mobile Notaries of SWFL, we help clients across Southwest Florida understand which documents qualify for RON, which may have limitations, and how to avoid costly delays.

-A document is generally eligible for RON in Florida if:
+A document is generally eligible for Remote Online Notarization in Florida if:

 The signer can complete identity verification online